Search and Site Map

 Imagine it's near the end of

-March 2016, you work for the Republican National Committee (RNC) and have been asked by the RNC’s Political Director to complete a
+March 2016 prior to the election, you work for the Republican National Committee (RNC) and have been asked by the RNC’s Political Director to complete a

 The RNC's Political Director needs a completed and accurate P&A on